cheshire137/gohuedata/README.md

 # gohuedata

-Command-line tool written in Go to get data from your Philips Hue system.
-Just a little work-in-progress that I'm fiddling with.
+This is a work in progress that provides a command-line tool written in Go to get data from your Philips Hue system and record timestamped data in a SQLite database for your later use.
+It also provides a simple server to expose the recorded historical data in a JSON API.

 I built this using Go version 1.17.5 on macOS.

-## How to use/develop
+## How to run

+### Fetch data from your Hue devices and record in database

+You need to start recording your Philips Hue data so that you capture, for example, temperature readings from your temperature sensors over time.
+This is done via the gohuedata script:

 1. `cp config.yml.example config.yml`